 Shoots & Roots Bitters was founded by Rachel Meyer, Selena Ahmed, and Ashley DuVal - three female scientists that promote biodiversity through research, teaching, and the creation of science-based botanical blends that draw from ecology, cultural practices, and flavors around the world.

 RACHEL MEYER, PHD, PARTNER

 SELENA AHMED, PHD, PARTNER

-Selena Ahmed is an Assistant Professor of Sustainable Food Systems at Montana State University where she co-leads the Food and Health Lab examining the ecological, cultural, and health aspects of food systems.
-She focuses on how environmental and management factors impact the medicinal and sensory quality of botanicals with implications for human and ecosystem health.
+Selena Ahmed is an Associate Professor of Sustainable Food Systems at Montana State University where she co-leads the Food and Health Lab examining the ecological, cultural, and health aspects of food systems.
+She focuses on how environmental and management factors impact botanical quality with implications for human and ecosystem health.
 Selena co-authored a book on the Tea Horse Road and enjoys infusing plants traded along this ancient trade route as well as from mountains in her backyard.